Venture-Miner/nfboost-user-manual/docs/myevents/ranking.md

 ![1](./../assets/fototerceirarodada.png)

-The score of all rounds that have taken place so far can be displayed to the user in the "General Ranking" menu.
+The score of all rounds that have taken place so far can be displayed to the user in "General Ranking" menu.